-Ergonomic is the field of science that focuses on improving the work environment to optimize efficiency and comfort at work.
+Ergonomic is the field of science that focuses on improving the work environment to optimise efficiency and comfort at work.
 Ergonomic care also aims to minimise injuries to the body and to maximise productivity at work.
 Due to Coronavirus (COVID-19), many people have needed to work from home.
 The working environment is no longer the usual office desk.
 It may be the home study room, the dining table, the coffee table or even the sofa.
 Moreover, we may no longer be working on a desktop, the laptop would be a more common office tool for us to get work done.

 With the widespread adoption of home-based learning, many working adults may also have to sacrifice their home working desk to the children, allowing them to complete their school work.
 This shift in practice may be on a long-term basis as the doctors and scientists work towards finding a cure or a vaccine for COVID-19.
 Thus, we really have to focus or even invest in tools, gadgets or furniture to optimise the ergonomic for work at home.